aziobrow/anagram_api/README.md

 # Special Considerations

-I chose to make `Word` the underpinning model for this project in order to protect the integrity of the data.
+I chose to make `Word` the backing model for this project in order to protect the integrity of the data.
 Words are case-insensitively validated (e.g., you cannot add both 'Test' and 'test' to the database), and no special characters are allowed (e.g. 'test!').
 Whitespace is also not supported at this time (e.g., 'this test'), although that might be an interesting feature for anagrams in the future.
 Using the `Word` model also allowed me to utilize some convenient tools for filtering, deleting, etc.

 # Organization